-- 13.0.5.1. its duties under the Tender Regulations; and - 13.0.5.2. the key objectives of a competitive Tender Exercise. - 13.0.6.
-This section sets out: - 13.0.6.0. the process for development of the Transfer Agreement in parallel with the tender process; - 13.0.6.1. certain principles with which parties should seek to be consistent in developing and agreeing the Transfer Agreement; and - 13.0.6.2. arrangements that Ofgem expects to see in a Transfer Agreement, including reference to example clauses which Developers may wish to incorporate, and which are attached in the Appendices to this guidance.
+- 13.6.2 certain principles with which parties should seek to be consistent in developing and agreeing the Transfer Agreement; and - 13.6.3 arrangements that Ofgem expects to see in a Transfer Agreement, including reference to example clauses which Developers may wish to incorporate, and which are attached in the Appendices to this guidance.

-13.1.
 Ofgem's role in the development of the Transfer Agreement

-13.1.1.
-Property transfer scheme
+13.7 Property transfer scheme

-- 13.1.1.0.
-Schedule 2A of the Electricity Act entitles Ofgem to make a property transfer scheme for Generator Build Qualifying Projects. - 13.1.1.1 The purpose of a Schedule 2A property transfer scheme is to effect the transfer of property, rights and liabilities required by an OFTO to perform its functions upon application by a Bidder or Developer, for example in situations where commercial agreement has not been reached. - 13.1.1.2.
-A Preferred Bidder or Successful Bidder, as applicable and/or a Developer may apply to Ofgem for a property transfer scheme pursuant to paragraph 3 of Schedule 2A to the Electricity Act.
-If the application were successful, Ofgem would make a scheme to transfer property rights and liabilities from the Developer to the Successful Bidder. - 13.1.1.3.
-Ofgem considers that use of this guidance and a structured dialogue between Bidders and the Developer on the proposed terms of the Transfer Agreement throughout the tender process should facilitate its successful agreement.
+- 13.7.1 Schedule 2A of the Electricity Act entitles Ofgem to make a property transfer scheme for Generator Build Qualifying Projects. - 13.7.2 The purpose of a Schedule 2A property transfer scheme is to effect the transfer of property, rights and liabilities required by an OFTO to perform its functions upon application by a Bidder or Developer, for example in situations where commercial agreement has not been reached. - 13.7.3 A Preferred Bidder or Successful Bidder, as applicable, and/or a Developer may apply to Ofgem for a property transfer scheme pursuant to paragraph 3 of Schedule 2A to the Electricity Act.
+If the application were successful, Ofgem would make a scheme to transfer property rights and liabilities from the Developer to the Successful Bidder. - 13.7.4 Ofgem considers that use of this guidance and a structured dialogue between Bidders and the Developer on the proposed terms of the Transfer Agreement throughout the tender process should facilitate its successful agreement.
 This should therefore minimise the need for parties to seek to use the statutory transfer powers described above.
-Ofgem would only expect these powers to be exercised as a last resort, with parties exhausting all possibilities to negotiate commercial arrangements before applying for a Schedule 2A property transfer scheme.

-- 13.1.1.4.
-Pursuant to paragraph 5(2) of Schedule 2A of the Electricity Act, no application for a property transfer scheme can be made after the end of a transitional period, meaning on or after 19 May 202513. - 13.1.1.5.
-The process, timing, terms and other matters relating to property transfer schemes are set out in Schedule 2A to the Electricity Act. - 13.1.1.6.
-Nothing in this guidance should be taken as constraining Ofgem's discretion as to the terms on which it might make a property transfer scheme under Schedule 2A to the Electricity Act in any particular case.
+Ofgem would only expect these powers to be exercised as a last resort, with parties exhausting all possibilities to negotiate commercial arrangements before applying for a Schedule 2A property transfer scheme. - 13.7.5 Pursuant to paragraph 5(2) of Schedule 2A of the Electricity Act, no application for a property transfer scheme can be made after the end of a transitional period, meaning on or after 19 May 202513. - 13.7.6 The process, timing, terms and other matters relating to property transfer schemes are set out in Schedule 2A to the Electricity Act. - 13.7.7 Nothing in this guidance should be taken as constraining Ofgem's discretion as to the terms on which it might make a property transfer scheme under Schedule 2A to the Electricity Act in any particular case.